01 of 06

 Attach to the Necklace

-Now that you’ve mastered some of the basics, you can use these same techniques to create all kinds of necklaces, bracelets, and even earrings.
+Now that you have mastered some of the basics, you can use these same techniques to create all kinds of necklaces, bracelets, and earrings.